currawong-project/caw/examples/examples.md

 the `out:{...}` statement.
 Until now all the examples have been forward connections.
 That is processors outputs act as sources to processes that execute later.
-The `out:{...}` statement allows connections to processes that occur earlier.
+The `out:{...}` statement allows connections to processes that occur earlier in the execution chain.
 The trick to making this work is to be sure that the destination processor does not depend on the variable receiving the feedback having a valid value on the very first cycle of network execution - prior to the source processor